nextstrain/nextclade/paper/paper.md

 ```
 Similarly, nextalign preferentially places gaps outside of genes in case of ambiguities.

-In addition to nucleotide alignments, `nextalign` will extract the aligned coding sequences, translates them, and perform pairwise amino acid alignments.
+In addition to nucleotide alignments, `nextalign` will extract the aligned coding sequences, translate them, and perform pairwise amino acid alignments.
 These amino acid alignments are produced along side the nucleotide alignment and are used by `nextclade` to determine amino acid changes.
 All alignment parameters can be configured via CLI flags.

-## nextclade
+## Nextclade

 `Nextclade` uses `nextalign` to determine all mutations of each sequence relative to the reference sequence.
 With this set of mutations, it performs an exhaustive search for the closest match on a phylogenetic tree of representing the diversity of the population, and deduces a clade annotation from the placement on the phylogeny.